ElvisCuiHan/scGTM/README.md

 # scGKM: Single-cell generalized kinetics model

-**scKGAM** is the abbreviation for *Single-cell Gene Expression Kinetics Generalized Additive Model*.
+**scGKM** (orignally named as scKGAM) is the abbreviation for *Single-cell Gene Expression Generalized Kinetics Model*.
 This is a Python package for modeling the statistical relationship between pseudotime and gene expression data.

-It is intended for bioinformatic scientists, applied statisticians, and students who prefer using Metaheuristic algorithms in solving their own bioinformatic optimization problems. scKGAM is able to provide various marginal gene distributions with interpretable regression functions.
+It is intended for bioinformatic scientists, applied statisticians, and students who prefer using Metaheuristic algorithms in solving their own bioinformatic optimization problems. scGKM is able to provide various marginal gene distributions with interpretable regression functions.
 Check out more features!

 * **Free software:** MIT license
 * **Documentation:** https://test.pypi.org/project/scKGAM/1.0/.